cjkihl/gatsby-starter-redux/README.md

 # gatsby-starter-default

-Starter template for Gatsby with Redux and Emotion
+Minimalistic starter template for Gatsby with Redux and Emotion to get you started.
-Get you started with a minimalistic setup for Redux Basic styling of components with Emotion, to get you some inspiration and to show how multiple components can react to changes in the state.

 ## Demo